paduagroup/clandpol/README.md

     * `m1` and `m2` are the monomers forming a dimer,
     * `r_COM` is the distance between the centers of mass of the monomers,
     * `k_sapt` is the scaling factor for the epsilon of LJ potential, obtained by SAPT quantum calculation (optional).

+If equilibrium distances are missing for certain fragment dimers, these can be obtained from a geometry optimization (we used dispersion-corrected DFT, B97+D3/cc-pVTZ).
+Charges and dipole moments for new fragments can be calculated using quantum chemistry (we used the level MP2/cc-pVTZ).
+Details are given in the [CL&Pol] paper.

 Format of file containing fragment list with atomic type indices: